pip-services/pip-services-docs/content/en/node/azure/containers/_index.md

 #### [CommandableAzureFunction](commandable_azure_function)
-Abstract Azure Function function that acts as a container to instantiate and run components and expose them via an external entry point.
+Abstract Azure Function that acts as a container to instantiate and run components and expose them via an external entry point.

 </div>